alf-p-steinbach/cppx-core-language/docs/README.md

 * easy ways to express constraints such as a `const` loop variable, and
 * recognizable common abstractions of coding patterns such as `throw` with source location.

-I’ve tried to collect these things so that it could, if necessary, be separated out as a distinct sub-library.

 Main headers:

 - 3.4.1. “syntax/[declarations.hpp](#341-examples-for-header-syntaxdeclarationshpp)”